HCV Current Initiative

 Why Hepatitis C?

-Approximately 2.5 to 4 million people are infected with hepatitis C virus (HCV) in the United States (SAMHSA, 2014).
+Approximately 3.5 million people are infected with hepatitis C virus (HCV) in the United States (National Viral Hepatitis Action Plan 2017-2020).
 Approximately 75% were born between 1945 and 1965 and are unaware of their infection.
-The CDC and U.S. Preventive Services Task Force (USPSTF) recommended in 2013 that baby boomers should be offered a one-time screening for HCV.
+CDC and U.S. Preventive Services Task Force (USPSTF) recommended in 2013 that baby boomers should be offered a one-time screening for HCV.
 Research shows that since then, there was a very small increase in testing of 12.3 to 13.8% consequently keeping the birth cohort at highest risk for liver cancer and HCV related disease and cirrhotic liver complications.

 Approximately 70 percent of new HCV infections are believed to occur among people who inject drugs.
 This increase has been driven by the opioid epidemic that affects many communities across the country.
 Unsafe injection drug use has contributed to a 250 percent increase in HCV infections between 2010 and 2014.
 (National Viral Hepatitis Plan 2017-2020).